awsdocs/aws-organizations-docs/doc_source/services-that-can-integrate-cloudformation.md

 For information about the permissions needed to disable trusted access, see [Permissions required to disable trusted access](orgs_integrate_services.md#orgs_trusted_access_disable_perms)\.

 Only an administrator in an Organizations management account has permissions to disable trusted access with another AWS service\.
 You can disable trusted access only by using the Organizations console\.
 If you disable trusted access with Organizations while you are using StackSets, all previously created stack instances are retained\.
 However, stack sets deployed using the service\-linked role's permissions can no longer perform deployments to accounts managed by Organizations\.
-Before you can disable trusted access with AWS Organizations, you must deregister all delegated administrators\.
-For details, see [Register a delegated administrator](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/stacksets-orgs-delegated-admin.html)\.

 You can disable trusted access using only the Organizations console or tools\.